University of Rostock

 monosynaptic connections, polysynaptic pathway data and axonal

-colateral data can be integrated into connectome analysis.
+colateral data have been integrated into connectome analysis.
 The rat

 tracing experiments in rats were searched in PubMed, Google Scholar and Web of Science.